basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 ## The night is young.
 More coffee?

 To end my day, either I'll find something sociable to do or hunker down--as I did to start the writing of this blog post--in a convenient, late-night coffee shop with reliable wifi.
-I order an tasty-sounding drink such as *Mango Yoghurt Blend* and get to work on one of my side projects, such as [Interfake](https://github.com/basicallydan/interfake), [Forkability](https://github.com/basicallydan/forkability), [Pub Crawl: London](http://www.pubcrawlapp.co.uk) or this very blog.
+I order a tasty-sounding drink such as *Mango Yoghurt Blend* and get to work on one of my side projects, such as [Interfake](https://github.com/basicallydan/interfake), [Forkability](https://github.com/basicallydan/forkability), [Pub Crawl: London](http://www.pubcrawlapp.co.uk) or this very blog.

-Sometimes that "hunkering down" turns into something sociable.
+Despite my best efforts to be as boring as possible, that "hunkering down" sometimes turns into something sociable.
 Remember: if you wear a smile on your face, look people in the eye and try to speak their language they'll move mountains to make you feel comfortable.
-That's exactly what happened last night at Object Café.
+That's exactly what happened that evening at Object Café.
+You see, I had to pause the writing of this article in order to pay more attention to the conversations happening around me.

 What began as a quiet evening of writing turned into an evening of laughter, music and cultural exchange.
+Fun, memorable and unexpected.
+Routine be damned!

 {% include _figure.html src="/img/interloper/object-cafe.jpg" caption="The crowd at Object Cafe" %}